 Like any other CNS stimulant, Ritalin has a high potential for misuse and dependence.
-This risk can be higher for individuals with a history of substance abuse, including alcohol use disorder (AUD).
+This risk is higher for individuals with a history of substance or alcohol abuse.

-In severe cases, Ritalin misuse, especially when mixed with other substances, could result in overdose or death.
+In severe cases, Ritalin misuse can result in overdose or death.

 Methylphenidate has a series of common side effects, including: